bihor/camaliga/Documentation/Changelog/Index.rst

             Bugfix for PHP 8.

-11.3.0      Setting extendedCategoryMode added.
+11.3        Setting extendedCategoryMode added.
 Empty category entries will be ignored at the search options.

             Bugfix: metadata for images now working again.

             Bugfix: don´t ignore given storage PIDs in the show actions.
 Prevent viewing all camaliga-entries at one place.

+12.0        Breaking: all plugins must be changed via an update-script (in the install-tool)!

+            Breaking: the Viewhelper cam:addPublicResources was removed.

+            Breaking: removed the templates AdGallery, Coolcarousel and Test.

+            Breaking: the slug-task was removed.

+            New configuration option: pluginForLinks (for ke_search).

+            Note: if you use own templates, you need to add e.g. pluginName="show" to links to single-pages if pageUid="{settings.showId}" is set.
 ==========  ==============================================================================================================================